LuisMeloArruda/UniConnect_MobileApp/README.md

 > UniConnect : Where Every Student Finds Their Place

-Empowering students to thrive in their academic journey, our platform is the hub of inclusion and integration within the university community.
-By fostering meaningful interactions and providing essential information, we cultivate a vibrant and diverse ecosystem where every student feels valued and supported.
-With our strong commitment to quality education and reducing inequalities, we pave the way for a more inclusive and equitable future, one connection at a time.
+This application helps university students to thrive in their academic journey.
+It provides the opportunity to encounter people with certain characteristics, such as languages spoken, interests, course and which year is enrolled in, and many others.
+You can engage in meaningful conversations with them via direct messages, cultivating a vibrant and diverse ecosystem where every student feels valued and supported.
+With our strong commitment to quality education through the organization of events and student associations, we pave the way for a more inclusive and equitable future.
+Bringing numerous benefits to the life of students, as they will feel less lonely and more confident to contribute to society, one connection at a time.

 ### Features and Assumptions